 SECU Biomechanics and Performance Analysis can analyse the performance of an athlete or team in training and competition with a view to diagnosing any problems which might be limiting sporting performance.
 With close consultation with the athlete and/or coach this information can be used to alter training patterns, change technique or alter equipment set-up.

 Sport and exercise consultancy case study: the Hampshire Institute of Sport

-The Hampshire Institute of Sport is a joint venture between the University of Winchester, Energise Me and Hampshire County Council.
-Unique to Hampshire, it aims to provide one-to-one sport science support to talented young local athletes to expose them to the kind of environment they might experience should they reach elite performance in their sports.
+The Hampshire Institute of Sport was a joint venture between the University of Winchester, Energise Me and Hampshire County Council.
+Unique to Hampshire, it aimed to provide one-to-one sport science support to talented young local athletes to expose them to the kind of environment they might experience should they reach elite performance in their sports.

-Launched in 2018 with a 4-month pilot across 4 different sports, the project now includes a further 4 sports, 11 coaches and 29 athletes.
-Students from the University are also getting first-hand experience of working with the athletes in complex environments, complementing their learning and teaching.
+Launched in 2018, the project included 8 sports, 11 coaches and 29 athletes.
+Students from the University also gained first-hand experience of working with the athletes in complex environments, complementing their learning and teaching.